gcastex/Data_Cleaning_Final_Project/README.md

 tidy_mean_dataset.csv : Second dataset, computed from tidy_dataset.csv by averaging each variable over the subject and activity.

+tidy_mean_dataset.txt : Same as tidy_mean_dataset.csv, but in txt format.

 run_analysis.R : The script used to read the HARUS dataset and create our derived files.

 README.md : The present file.
 Presents the scripts in a more user friendly manner.